-- Q: Our city record keeper is taking and keeping city records in her home.
-Is this lawful? - A: Originals of city records should not be taken to a private residence (Ark.
+Q: Our city record keeper is taking and keeping city records in her home.
+Is this lawful?

+A: Originals of city records should not be taken to a private residence (Ark.
 Atty.
 Gen. Op.
-No. 88-110).
-Further, the Arkansas Freedom of Information Act (ACA § 25-19-105), requires that records be opened for inspection and copying by residents of the state of Arkansas.
-Certainly this requirement cannot be ade-quately met with city records being located in a private residence.
-A practical solution would be for a person who needs to work on records at home to make paper or electronic copies of the original documents. - Q: Does the Freedom of Information Act require the city to allow a citizen to inspect and copy documents showing the salaries of city employees and officials? - A: Yes (Ark.
+Nos.
+2000-244; 88-110).
+Further, the Arkansas Freedom of Information Act (A.C.A. § 25-19-105), requires that records be opened for inspection and copying by residents of the state of Arkansas.
+This requirement cannot be adequately met when city records are kept at a private residence.
+A practical solution would be for a person who needs to work on records at home to make paper or electronic copies of the original documents.

+Q: Does the Freedom of Information Act require the city to allow a citizen to inspect and copy documents showing the salaries of city employees and officials?

+A: Yes (Ark.
 Atty.
 Gen. Op.
-No. 95-070).
+No. 2011-048).
 However, certain private information such as social security numbers and payroll deductions should not be disclosed.
-For more information, refer to the Arkansas Freedom of Information Handbook. - Q: Do documents pertaining to investigation of employee misconduct have to be disclosed if requested under the Freedom of Information Act? - A: Only if there has been a "final administrative resolution of any suspension or termination proceeding at which the records form a basis for the decision to suspend or terminate the employee and if there is a compelling public interest in their disclosure" (ACA § 25-19-105(c)).
+For more information, refer to the Arkansas Freedom of Information Handbook.

+Q: Must documents pertaining to investigation of employee misconduct be disclosed if requested under the Freedom of Information Act?

+A: Only if there has been a "final administrative resolution of any suspension or termination proceeding at which the records form a basis for the decision to suspend or terminate the employee and if there is a compelling public interest in their disclosure" (A.C.A. § 25-19-105(c)).
 Otherwise, employee evaluation or job performance records, including preliminary notes and other materials, are not subject to disclosure.
 Documents involved in disciplinary proceedings are considered employee evaluation or job performance records (Ark.
 Atty.
 Gen. Op.
 No. 99-289).

-On receiving such a request, the custodian of the records must make a decision within 24 hours whether the records should be disclosed.
-The requester and subject of the request must then be notified of the decision (ACA § 25-19-105(c)(2)).
+On receiving such a request, the custodian of the records must decide within 24 hours whether the records should be disclosed.
+The requester and subject of the request must then be notified of the decision (A.C.A. \S 25-19-105(c)(2)).
 Note that the law gives the employer, the requester, or the employee the opportunity to have the attorney general review a request for personnel evaluation or job performance records.
-The Attorney General will issue an opinion within three days of receiving the request, during which time, the records shall not be disclosed (ACA § 25-19-105(c)(3)).
+The attorney general will issue an opinion within three days of receiving the request, during which time, the records shall not be disclosed (A.C.A. \S 25-19-105(c) (3)).

-- Q: Is an audio tape of a meeting between the mayor and a department head subject to the FOIA? - A: Yes, according to ACA §§ 25-19-103(5)(A) and 25-19-105.
-Of course, this assumes that the recorded conversation concerned public business.
+Q: Is an audio tape of a meeting between the mayor and a department head subject to the FOIA?

+A: Yes, according to A.C.A. §§ 25-19-103(5)(A) and 25-19-105, if the recorded conversation concerned public business.